Architecture in Europe

-The summer 2017 Architecture in Europe program will take us to Italy (Rome, Florence and Venice), then to 3 capital cities in Eastern Europe (Ljubljana, Vienna, and Prague).
-In addition to visiting important individual buildings, the primary emphasis for this study abroad program will be to study urban design and infrastructure (public space, natural features, waterways, monuments, transportation, and services) and how these affect the public realm.
-We will engage in mapping and field observations to document, diagram and understand the numerous forces that shape the cities’ pasts, futures, and the daily lives of their inhabitants.
+The summer 2019 Architecture in Europe program will take us to Italy (Rome, Siena, Florence), Southern France (Lyon, Aix-en-Provence, Marseilles) and Spain (Barcelona, Madrid).
+In addition to visiting important individual buildings, the primary emphasis for this study abroad program will be to study urban design and infrastructure (public space, natural features, waterways, monuments, transportation, services) and how these interact with buildings to create what is experienced as the public realm.
+We will engage in mapping, diagramming, sketching and field observations to document and understand the numerous forces that shape the cities’ pasts, futures, and the daily lives of their inhabitants.

 The program will begin in Rome, which has a host of contemporary, renaissance, medieval and ancient buildings to see and learn from.
-After Rome the group will spend just a couple of days in Florence, the seat of the Italian Renaissance, looking at the Duomo and its construction as well as the numerous museums dedicated to Renaissance art.
-Participants will then travel to Venice to visit a historic city dealing with the contemporary problem of sea level change and subsidence.
-From there, the group will visit Ljubljana, Vienna and Prague and study the ways these cities have been shaped by historic, cultural, natural and technological forces.
+After Rome the group will spend just a couple of days in Siena and Florence, the seat of the Italian Renaissance, looking at the Duomo and its construction as well as the numerous museums dedicated to Renaissance art.
+From there, the group will visit Lyon, Aix en Provence, Barcelona and Madrid and study the ways these cities have been shaped by historic, cultural, natural and technological forces.

 Rome (5 days): St. Peter’s Basilica and the Vatican; Sensory Garden At Parco Delle Rupicole (mtstudio); Colosseum; Pantheon; Stazione Tiburtina (ABDR); Ponte Della Musica (Powell-Williams); Macro Museum Of Contemporary Art (Odile Decq); Church San Pio Da Pietralcina (Studio di Architettura Anselmi & Associati); Sapienza University Faculty Of Studies In Humanities (SPSK); MAXXI (Hadid); Santo Volto Di Gesù (Sartogo).

-Florence (4 days): Il Duomo, Santa Maria del Fiore (Brunelleschi); Uffizi Palace; Accademia; Palazzo Vechio; Galileo Museum; Ponte Vecchio.
+Siena and Florence (3 days): Participants will stay in Siena with a day trip to Florence.
+While in Florence, they will visit Il Duomo, Santa Maria del Fiore (Brunelleschi); Uffizi Palace; Accademia; Palazzo Vechio; Galileo Museum; Ponte Vecchio.
 Municipal Library (Studio Archea)